nastassjamotro/Programming-1-Portfolio/README.md

 ## Players

 Chess involves two players.
-PLayers take turns alternating moving one piece at a time (except in the case of the castle maneuver).
+Players take turns alternating moving one piece at a time (except in the case of the castle maneuver).

 **Code for Player:**